 KTH Career acts as a link between students, employers and industry, and helps students with their career planning.
 Free of charge, it offers various events and individual guidance, such as career coaching and a mentor programme.

 Student health services

 University studies can be challenging.
-The Student Health Service provide counselling and support in psychological matters related to your studies.
-The staff is bound by confidentiality and the services are free of charge.
+The Student Health Service provides counselling and support in psychological matters related to your studies.
+The staff is bound by confidentiality, and the services are free of charge.

 Support for students with disabilities

 KTH strives to provide equal opportunities to all students and offer students with disabilities the support necessary to enable them to carry out their studies on the same terms as other students.
 Please note that in the case of exchange studies, your home university is responsible for any additional costs for supportive measures.

 If you need someone to talk to about religious matters, you can visit the chaplaincy.
 They can also put you in contact with chaplains of other faith traditions.
 There are contemplation rooms available for prayer and meditation at KTH Campus, KTH Haninge and KTH Kista.